 Interior design hacks to get your home ready to host

-We've been hard at work throughout the summer months fixing up our places and getting around to all the jobs in our homes that we never seemed to be able to get around to.
+We've been hard at work throughout the last few months fixing up our places and getting around to all the jobs in our homes that we never seemed to be able to get around to.
 And our homes look fab, now that the gutters are cleaned, that carpet has been switched out and the paint jobs have been topped up.

 But what about those little touches that just really finish off a place?
 The elements that really add flair and your stamp on the place?